jam65st/founding-fse-test/04API/README.md

     Email: string
 }</small></pre>
-And we can manage the users in memory, if you can sketch the code to work with mongodb that would be a plus but not required.<br> The operations we want to support are add/remove user, get user by id, query user by name or email.
+And we can manage the users in memory, if you can sketch the code to work with mongodb that would be a plus but not required.<hr> The operations we want to support are add/remove user, get user by id, query user by name or email.

 ## Notes: